fcojavierdomenech/test_github/README.md

 Looks like I'm ready to go.
 I'll commit this again and push this changes to the repo.
 Again I had to add the modifications before commiting and pushing with `git push origin master`

+Before pushing, I want to know what has changed and what form the commits which are going to take place: `git log` gives me the modifyed, added files and the commit messages.
+If I want to know specifically what changes, then `git log -p` is the command I need.